 Meanwhile, in West Africa, there was also a tradition of seasoning and frying chicken by battering and cooking the chicken in palm oil.

-Scottish frying techniques and West African seasoning techniques were combined by enslaved Africans and African-Americans in the American South.
-And thus, “Southern Fried Chicken” was born.
+Scottish frying techniques and West African seasoning techniques were combined by enslaved Africans and African Americans in the American South.
+Thus, “Southern Fried Chicken” was born.

 It’s important to remember that initially, fried chicken was a spring and early summer dish.
 The high heat and fast cooking time of frying meat were too quick to tenderize tough old birds.
 You need to use the young tender birds for this delicacy.